YoussefWindy/chess-1245/README.md

 **Anything That Needs To Be Noted/Remembered Goes Here**

 ## To Do (in order)
-- Sort out legal moves stuff
 - Finish making the AI
-- Finish replay functionality
-- Stress test EVERYTHING
+- Stress test EVERYTHING (this thing is gunna need so much therapy after im done stressing it out)
 - DD2: uml-final.pdf
 - DD2: design.pdf